The Janssen Way

 Collaboration between partners in healthcare involving Transfer of Value (ToV)

-Janssen is publicly disclosing any Transfers of Value (ToV) Janssen has made to HCPs and HCOs as required by the ABPI Code.
+Janssen is publicly disclosing any Transfers of Value (ToV) made to HCPs and HCOs as required by the ABPI code of practice.

 The ToVs to be disclosed can be categorised in three key areas:

 3. Research & Development (R&D) ToV related to the planning and conducting of studies

 Janssen sponsors and supports where possible, Continuous Professional Development (CPD) programmes ( i.e. congresses, educational meetings, etc) to further educate HCPs about new treatment approaches, and in doing so, enhance their knowledge for the benefit of patients.

 We aim to provide fair and balanced education programmes that follow guidelines defined by accrediting bodies in Europe, based on the medical community’s educational needs and carried out by independent expert committees.